 The economic arguments for not giving foreign aid:

-- According to critics, foreign aid does not promote faster growth but may, in fact, hold it back by substituting for domestic savings and investment.
+- According to critics, foreign aid does not promote faster growth but may hold it back by substituting for domestic savings and investment.

 - The growth of the modern sector is the focus of aid.
 As a result, it increases the gap in living standards between the rich and the poor in Third World countries.